-The maximum permissible interest rate used in calculating interest on any outstanding payment remains unchanged at 4.10% for residents entering aged care between 1 October to 31 December 2020.
+The maximum permissible interest rate used in calculating interest on any outstanding payment will decrease from 4.04% to 4.01% for residents entering care between 1 October to 31 December 2021.

 Current and historical maximum permissible interest rates can be found here.